rust-lang/rustc-dev-guide/src/diagnostics/translation.md

 ### Compile-time validation and typed identifiers

-Currently, each crate which defines translatable diagnostics has its own Fluent resource in a file named `messages.ftl`, such as [`compiler/rustc_borrowck/messages.ftl`] and [`compiler/rustc_parse/messages.ftl`].

 rustc's `fluent_messages` macro performs compile-time validation of Fluent resources and generates code to make it easier to refer to Fluent messages in diagnostics.